TSSGN/TSSGN/README.md

 ```

 The pretrained models can be downloaded from [here]()
-The coco-type preprocessed dataset of MSR-VTT can also be downloaded from [here]()
+The coco-type preprocessed dataset of MSR-VTT for evaluation can also be downloaded from [here]()

 ### Performance